 In this paper, we developed a field-in-the-lab experiment to explore social learning when agents have heterogenous tastes.
 We find that, while social learning does occur, there are systematic deviations from fully-rational learning.
 By eliciting beliefs in addition to actions in a social-learning paradigm, we are able to uncover previously undiscussed patterns in social learning.
 Participants under-infer from highly-informative actions and over-infer from weakly-informative ones.
-We show that these misinferences are consistent with biased beliefs about others' preferences, perhaps stemming from projection bias.
-Other misinferences are consistent with a non-common belief in rationality.
+We show that these misinferences are consistent with inaccurate beliefs about others' preferences, perhaps stemming from projection bias.
 Understanding the deeper underlying mechanisms for misunderstanding others remains an open challenge.

-We believe that our framework and results speak to some of the challenges faced by actors engaged in social learning across a variety of settings.
-For example, our results shed light on in settings where actors' objectives exhibit heterogeneity for reasons beyond simple differences in tastes, such as differing budget constraints or costs.
+We believe that our framework and results speak to some of the challenges faced by agents in a variety of social-learning contexts.
+For example, our results shed light on settings where actors' objectives exhibit heterogeneity for reasons beyond simple differences in tastes, such as differing budget constraints or costs.
 Consider, for instance, a novel medical treatment that requires traveling to a special facility.
-When learning about this treatment based on others' choices, a patient should account for the fact that some may opt for the status quo not because they have negative information about the novel treatment but rather because they simply can't afford it or live far from a treatment facility.
-Yet the frictions we document in this paper wherein observers find it especially challenging to divorce themselves from the situation-may loom large.
-Likewise in agricultural contexts, farmers often learn from their neighbors about the benefits of new technologies, like hybrid seeds and soil additives (Duflo et al., 2008; Conley and Udry, 2010).
-These products often work well for some soil types but not others, and farmers should therefore account for this variation when learning from their neighbors (Munshi, 2004).
-As our evidence suggests, documented failures to learn in this environment might stem from agents failing to account for others' differences rather than failing to observe from others or failing to broadly glean information from others' actions.
+When learning about this treatment based on others' choices, a patient should account for the fact that some may opt for the status quo not because they have negative information about the novel treatment but simply because they can't afford it or refuse to travel.
+Yet the frictions we document in this paper-wherein observers seemingly project their own circumstances on the situation-may loom large.
+Likewise in agricultural contexts, farmers often have opportunities to learn from their neighbors about the benefits of new technologies, such as hybrid seeds and soil additives (Duflo et al., 2008; Conley and Udry, 2010).
+These products often work well for some soil types but not others, and farmers should therefore account for this variation when interpreting their neighbors' choices (Munshi, 2004).
+As our evidence suggests, documented failures to learn in these environments might stem from agents failing to appreciate others' differences and consequently misinterpreting their actions.